reydelleon/civicdata.github.io/about.md

 **History and Leadership**

-Louisville's Code for America Brigade was founded in January of 2013 by Michael Schnuerle.
+Louisville's Code for America Brigade was founded in December of 2012 by Michael Schnuerle.

 On September 2013, the Civic Data Alliance was created by [Patrick Smith](http://citycollaborative.org/), [Bret Walker](http://www.louiewatch.com/), [Chris Harrell](http://www.lazarusllc.com/) and [Michael Schnuerle](http://www.yourmapper.com/) to be a voice for citizens.

-The CDA was officially merged with the Louisville Brigade in May 2014 when it became a Level 2 brigade.
+The CDA was officially merged with the Louisville Brigade in May 2014 when it became a Member CfA Brigade.

+In December 2014 we reached official Brigade status with Code for America.

-As of October 2014, over 100 people and volunteers have participated in our hackathons, meetups, and events.
+As of December 2014, over 100 people and volunteers have participated in our hackathons, meetups, and events.
 Thank you!

 **Code of Conduct**